xbeat/Machine-Learning/README.md

 Introduction to Softmax Activation Function

 The Softmax activation function is a crucial component in neural networks, particularly for multi-class classification problems.
 It transforms a vector of real numbers into a probability distribution, where each value represents the likelihood of belonging to a specific class.

+## Explaining the F1 Score for Binary Classification in Python

+Introduction to F1 Score

+The F1 score is a powerful metric for evaluating binary classification models.
+It combines precision and recall into a single value, providing a balanced measure of a model's performance.
+This metric is particularly useful when dealing with imbalanced datasets.

 ## Introduction to Agents and Multi-Agent Frameworks in Python